FDA-approved CAR T-cell Therapies

 Chimeric antigen receptor (CAR) T-cell therapy is a type of immunotherapy that uses a patient’s own genetically modified T cells to find and kill cancer.
 UPMC Hillman Cancer Center currently offers two types of FDA-approved CAR T-cell therapy.

 UPMC Hillman Cancer Center is part of the network of certified treatment centers providing KYMRIAHTM (tisagenlecleucel), an FDA-approved CAR T-cell therapy for:

-- Adults with diffuse large B-cell lymphoma (DLBCL)
+- Adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL)

-- Adolescent patients up to age 25 with relapsed or refractory acute lymphoblastic leukemia (ALL)
+- Young adult patients up to age 25 with relapsed or refractory acute lymphoblastic leukemia (ALL)

 UPMC Hillman Cancer Center is the only center in western Pennsylvania providing YESCARTATM (axicabtagene ciloleucel), the first FDA-approved CAR T-cell therapy for adult patients with certain types of B-cell lymphoma.

 The FDA has approved this treatment for patients with the following conditions that have either not responded to or have relapsed following two or more lines of systemic therapy:

 Patients will undergo an extensive evaluation to determine their eligibility for this highly specialized treatment.
 To learn more, please call 1-833-UPMC-CART.

 What to Expect from CAR T-Cell Therapy